Lesterpaintstheworld/terminal-velocity/initial_chapter_frameworks.md

   6. **Trust in Technology**: The evolving relationship between humans and automated systems.
   7. **Character Development**: Growth and evolution of key characters in response to AI changes.
   8. **Cultural Shifts**: Changes in societal norms and values due to AI integration.
+- **Content Planning**: Create a comprehensive outline that employs a breadth-first approach to ensure all chapters and character arcs are covered.
+This will help maintain balance across different perspectives on AI's impact on society and economics.
 - **Chapter 1: The Awakening**
   - Introduce the world and key characters.
   - Establish the UBC framework and its implications.